vercel/next.js/docs/api-reference/next/router.md

   const router = useRouter()

   useEffect(() => {
+    // disable the linting on the next line - This is the cleanest solution
+    // eslint:disable-next-line:no-floating-promises
+    router.push('/login')

     // void the Promise returned by router.push if (!(user || loading)) {
       void router.push('/login')